Henry VII, Holy Roman Emperor: Wars against Florence and Robert of Naples

 His first target was the Guelph city of Siena, which he began to besiege, but within a week, Henry succumbed to malaria, which fast saw him become seriously ill.
 Fading rapidly, he left Siena on 22 August, and was sheltering in the little town of Buonconvento near Siena when he died on 24 August 1313.
 His body was taken to Pisa.
-Henry was only 40 years old when he died, and the high hopes for an effective Imperial power in Italy died with him.
+The high hopes for an effective Imperial power in Italy died with him.

 Legacy

 At Henry's death, and for the following decades, the central figure in Italian policy remained his nemesis, Robert of Naples.
 In the Empire, Henry's son, John the Blind, was elected King of Bohemia in 1310.
 After the death of Henry VII, two rivals, the Wittelsbach Ludwig of Bavaria and Frederick the Handsome of the House of Habsburg, laid claim to the crown.
 Their dispute culminated in the Battle of Mühldorf on 28 September 1322, which was lost by Frederick.
-Louis' Italian expedition (1327–29), made in the spirit of righting the wrongs done to Henry, was also abortive.
+Ludwig's Italian expedition (1327–29), made in the spirit of righting the wrongs done to Henry, was also abortive.
 The legacy of Henry was clearest in the successful careers of two among the local despots he made Imperial Vicars in northern cities, Cangrande I della Scala of Verona and Matteo Visconti of Milan.